securesystemslab/LLVM-MCA-Daemon/README.md

 ```
 For instance, if you build `llvm-project` using the previous steps, _"/path/to/installed-llvm/lib/cmake/llvm"_ will be _"/path/to/llvm-project/.build/lib/cmake/llvm"_.

 Note that plugins under the `plugins` folder are not built by default.
-Please add `-DLLVM_MCAD_BUILD_PLUGINS=ON` if you want to build them.
+Please add `-DLLVM_MCAD_ENABLE_PLUGINS=all` if you want to build all of them, or give a semicolon-separated list of the choices `qemu`, `tracer`, `binja` or `vivisect` to select specifically which plugins to build.

 Here are some other CMake arguments you can tweak:
  - `LLVM_MCAD_ENABLE_ASAN`.
 Enable the address sanitizer.
  - `LLVM_MCAD_ENABLE_TCMALLOC`.
 Uses tcmalloc and its heap profiler.
  - `LLVM_MCAD_ENABLE_PROFILER`.
 Uses CPU profiler from [gperftools](https://github.com/gperftools/gperftools).